-The more I work with git, more I realize how powerful it is.
-Sometime ago I discovered that there is a way to organize/edit your commits.
+The more I work with git, the more I realize how powerful it is.
+Some time ago, I discovered that there is a way to organize/edit your commits.
 For what?
 Some useful cases:

-- the order of the commits is not nice regarding to GitHub history.
+- The order of the commits is not nice regarding GitHub history.

-- there are more than one commit which make similar changes (or even the same thing).
+- There is more than one commit that makes similar changes (or even the same thing).

-- a commit grouped a lot of different code and it makes sense divide it in smaller commits.
+- A commit grouped a lot of different code, making sense to divide it into smaller commits.

 A quick example

 A simple example: let’s imagine that in your project, you did a change and made a commit:

 So, you just remembered that you needed to update the